 Nodal and element loads are defined using the Define / Loads command.
 They are then assigned to the nodes using the Assign / Nodal Loads command, and to elements using the Assign / Surface Loads command.

-• From the Define menu, choose Loads to have the program surface the LOADS folder as illustrated here...
+From the Define menu, choose Loads to have the program surface the LOADS folder.

-Alternatively, you could have clicked on the button located on the toolbar, and then on the LOADS tab.
+Alternatively, you could have clicked on the button located on the toolbar, and then on the Loads tab.

 To Define the Concentrated Load(s):